unioslo/harborapi/docs/usage/exceptions.md

 ## Granular exception handling

-If more granular exception handling is required, all documented HTTP exceptions in the API spec are implemented as discrete classes derived from [`StatusError`][harborapi.exceptions.StatusError]
+If more granular exception handling is required, all documented HTTP exceptions in the API spec are implemented as discrete classes derived from [`harborapi.exceptions.StatusError`][harborapi.exceptions.StatusError]

 ```py
 from harborapi.exceptions import (